Pedestrian railroad safety in the United States: Railroad industry response

 The railroad industry has supported educational initiatives like Operation Lifesaver.
 The industry also may stage an enforcement blitz or put up "No Trespassing" signs.

 Governmental oversight

 Federal government

 The United States Department of Transportation administers various regulatory bodies, the most relevant to railway safety being the Federal Railroad Administration (FRA).
 DOT oversees the John A. Volpe National Transportation Systems Center.
 Volpe and FRA conduct much of the available research on pedestrian railway safety.

 Engineering

+Anti-trespass panels

+In the mid-2010s, the Federal Railroad Administration (FRA) did a pilot study on anti-trespass panels, a British innovation consisting of spiky rubber mats designed to be difficult to walk on, placed on one side of a grade crossing in an area of Fayetteville, Arkansas, popular with pedestrians.
+It found the panels reduced trespassing overall in the area by 38 percent over several months.
+They have since been installed at some locations, such as the redesigned Breakneck Ridge station on Metro-North's Hudson Line in New York.

 Fences

 Some have called for fencing along known trespassing hot spots in order to prevent the number of pedestrian deaths.
 After several deaths in Villa Park, Illinois, safety advocates built fences at spots where people would often walk across train tracks.

 GIS data in Google maps

-In June 2015, the Federal Railroad Administration announced a railway safety initiative with Google that would include the FRAs GIS data into its mapping services.
+In June 2015, the FRA announced a railway safety initiative with Google that would include the FRAs GIS data into its mapping services.
 The data pinpoints the location of over 250,000 rail crossings in the United States.
 The FRA believes that providing the location of rail crossings in maps will enhance crossing safety by people who are using navigation systems while driving.